 The integrated headlights, integrated mud flaps, and sleek tube design are nice to have.

-One thing I’m a little sceptical about would be the belt-driven wheels.
-I just prefer the good old derailleurs.
+One thing I’m a little skeptical about would be the belt-driven wheels.
+I just prefer the good old chain and derailleur setup.

 There’s the B-Class Mercedes that uses hydrogen fuel cells and there’s the MINI E, which now has a successor in the form of the MINI Cooper SE.

 Electric cars and hydrogen fuel cells as a topic for alternate energy have been exhausted to the point where I feel like throwing up.
 Yes, they’re great, but let’s look at the wilder attempts at alternate energy.

 Take this Adler Diplomat 3GS for example.
 (No, it’s not a phone).
 The car ran on wood.
 And even the normal way you think wood would be used.

 There’s no steam engine and there’s no woody woodpecker under the hood generating kinetic energy.